Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 2. Change `LABEL` to a label you like.
 3. Click Run or Start.

-## nc-ramlogs
-Enable mounting logs in RAM to prevent SD degradation (faster, consumes more RAM)

-### How to restore
-1. Navigate to `nc-ramlogs` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-4. Click Run or Start.

 ## nc-scan
 Perform a Nextcloud scan for user files.

 ### How to run
 1. Navigate to `nc-scan` in the TUI or the WebUI.

-## nc-swapfile
-Change the location and the size of the swap file.

-### How to configure
-1. Navigate to `nc-swapfile` in the TUI or the WebUI.
-2. Change `SWAPFILE` to the location you want the new swap file to be.
-3. Change `SWAPSIZE` to the desired size of the swap file (default=1024).
-4. Click Run or Start.

 ## nc-update
 Perform a manual update.